tanmaygoyal258/CS6890-Fraud_Analytics/Assignment1/README.md

 J = np.zeros(K, dtype=np.int64)
 ```

 9. Now we are ready to run the code.
-Note that the node2vec implementation from command line is itself put inside the Jupytter Notebook.
-Incase you wish to run it on the command line terminal seperately, the code for it is as follows:
+Note that the node2vec implementation is within the Jupter notebook itself.
+In case you wish to run it on the command line terminal seperately, the command for it is as follows:
 ```
 python main.py --input graph.txt --output embedding.emd --weighted
 ```